Helping millions of people navigate the world of technology.

 Step 2: Tap the Optimize now button and wait for the process to complete.

-3. Clear Samsung Keyboard App Cache
+Fix 3: Clear the Samsung Keyboard App Cache

 Step 1: Open the Settings app and navigate to the Apps menu.